damirlj/modern_cpp_tutorials/README.md

 ## Tutorial 1

-<b>AOT – Active Object Thread</b> design pattern is introduced, as way to have asynchronous interthread communication,
+<b>AOT – Active Object Thread</b> design pattern is introduced, as way to have asynchronous inter-thread communication,
 delegating the tasks to the background thread, enqueuing them into the tasks queue.
 The thread drains the queue and provides the execution context, a separate one from the thread(s) from which the tasks are sent, in which they will be executed sequentially, in order of arrival (FIFO).
 The caller thread can be also synchronized on result of task being executed, waiting on signaling the execution completion through the communication channel (future).

-This concept is heavily used for asynchronous massage-based interthread communication, especially for time consuming – blocking tasks that are delegated to the background thread in asynchronous way, where order of execution is preserved (first came, first served).
+This concept is heavily used for asynchronous massage-based inter thread communication, especially for time consuming – blocking tasks that are delegated to the background thread in asynchronous way, where order of execution is preserved (first came, first served).
 Typically, you would use this approach for

 * <i>Producer-consumer</i> scenarios (audio, video streaming, etc.)